itsDrac/youtubelike/README.md

 So, as of this commit the routes and controllers for user are in user folder.
 Later on I am planning to add models and schema related to user in same folder itself.

 I am not using middleware for uploading the file first in server than in clodinary, for this I have just created some helper function which can do same task for me.

+In refersh access token I am accepting refersh token from cookie and/or header (In video it is being accepted in body insted of header)
 **Feedback required** let me know if this is write approch and this is something used is production grade apps aswell.
+**Feedback required** Please test this API from Postman you'll just need to set some `.env` variable.

 ## Error code and Meaning